 35.13.2 PPET not present in both HE and EHT

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 0 in the EHT Capabilities element that it transmits has a nominal packet padding of 0 µs for all constellations, NSS and large size RU allocations that it supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 0 in the EHT Capabilities element that it transmits shall have a nominal packet padding of 0 µs for all constellations, NSS and large size RU allocations that it supports.

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 1 in the EHT Capabilities element that it transmits has a nominal packet padding of 8 µs for all constellations, NSS and large size RU allocations that it supports (#11883)(see 36.3.2.2 (Subcarriers and resource allocation for multiple RUs)).
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 1 in the EHT Capabilities element that it transmits shall have a nominal packet padding of 8 µs for all constellations, NSS and large size RU allocations that it supports (#11883)(see 36.3.2.2 (Subcarriers and resource allocation for multiple RUs)).

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 2 in the EHT Capabilities element that it transmits has a nominal packet padding of 16 µs for all constellations, NSS and large size RU allocations that it supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 2 in the EHT Capabilities element that it transmits shall have a nominal packet padding of 16 µs for all constellations, NSS and large size RU allocations that it supports.

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 3 in the EHT Capabilities element that it transmits has a nominal packet padding of 16 µs for all modes with constellation order up to 1024-QAM, NSS less than or equal to 8, and large size RU or MRU size less than or equal to 2×996, and a nominal packet padding of 20 µs for all the other modes with a large size RU or MRU that the STA supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 3 in the EHT Capabilities element that it transmits shall have a nominal packet padding of 16 µs for all modes with constellation order up to 1024-QAM, NSS less than or equal to 8, and large size RU or MRU size less than or equal to 2×996, and a nominal packet padding of 20 µs for all the other modes with a large size RU or MRU that the STA supports.

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements has a nominal packet padding of 0 µs for a small size RU or MRU (see 36.3.2.2 (Subcarriers and resource allocation for multiple RUs)), if 4096-QAM is not used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is not applied to them.
-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements has a nominal packet padding value indicated by the Common Nominal Packet Padding subfield in the EHT Capabilities element for a small size RU or MRU, if 4096-QAM is used for the RU or MRU(#10402); or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to them.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements shall have a nominal packet padding of 0 µs for a small size RU or MRU (see 36.3.2.2 (Subcarriers and resource allocation for multiple RUs)), if 4096-QAM is not used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is not applied to them.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements shall have a nominal packet padding value indicated by the Common Nominal Packet Padding subfield in the EHT Capabilities element for a small size RU or MRU, if 4096-QAM is used for the RU or MRU(#10402); or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to them.
 For example, in the case of the Common Nominal Packet Padding subfield set to 3, the nominal packet padding of 20 µs is used for the small size RU or MRU modulated with 4096-QAM, and the nominal packet padding of 16 µs is used if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to the RU or MRU.

 The rule to select the (#10398)EHT common nominal packet padding value, in the case of the PPE Thresholds Present subfield set to 0 in both the EHT and HE Capabilities elements, is described in Table 35- 4 (EHT nominal packet padding indication when the PPE Thresholds Present subfield is set to 0 in both the EHT and HE Capabilities elements).